Alan6458/Python-ETF-Calculations/README.txt

-Please run in this order: getNames.py, getData.py, ratio.py, dataCount.py or dataCountBest.py
+Please run in this order:

+1. getNames.py
+  Scrapes data from a website to obtain the names of the top 1600 ETFs
+2. getData.py
+  Uses yfinance to get the history of the top 1600 ETFs
+3. ratio.py
+  Uses the Calmar ratio to make a list of 100 ETFs with the highest Calmar ratio
+4. dataCount.py or dataCountBest.py
+  Uses randomized efficient frontier to find the combination of ETFs with the largest annualized return and the lowest annualized volatility

 getNames.py uses the website https://etfdb.com/etfs/country/us/ and scrapes data from the table to get the top 1600 ETF names.